projectcontour/contour/CONTRIBUTING.md

 This project operates according to the _talk, then code_ rule.
 If you plan to submit a pull request for anything more than a typo or obvious bug fix, first you _should_ [raise an issue][6] to discuss your proposal, before submitting any code.

 Depending on the size of the feature you may be expected to first write a design proposal.
-A proposal template is [available here](https://github.com/projectcontour/contour/tree/master/design/design-document-tmpl.md)
+Follow the [Proposal Process](https://github.com/projectcontour/community/blob/master/GOVERNANCE.md#proposal-process) documented in Contour's Governance.

 ### Commit message and PR guidelines